OVERVIEW – LANGUAGES

 Year 10 Semester 1 (Term 1 or 2) Introductory units:

-Students can choose to study Japanese in both Term 1 and Term 2 if they wish.
+Students can choose to study Japanese in both Term 1 and Term 2 if they wish (which is strongly recommended).
 Semester 1 concentrates on strengthening and broadening the language foundation base built in previous units.

 Japanese – Asian languages have an important place in the Queensland school curriculum because of Australia’s location in the Asia-Pacific region.
 For Queenslanders, the study of Japanese is especially important given the strong cultural, economic and political ties with Japan.